aws-samples/amazon-honeycode-connect-integration-sample/docs/README.md

 ## Deploy the accompanying code

 1. Create/Open a [AWS Cloud9](https://aws.amazon.com/cloud9/) IDE instance.
-This may take a few minutes to complete.
-I recommend the following configuration for this lab:
-    * Name: Honeycode API Lab
-    * Environment type: Create a new EC2 instance for environment (direct access)
-    * Instance type: t2.micro (1 GiB RAM + 1 vCPU)
-    * Platform: Amazon Linux 2 (recommended)
-    * Cost-saving setting: After 30 minutes (default)
-> Note: If you’d like to use your own machine for deploying the API application, you can do so by following the instructions to [install and configure AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_prerequisites)
 2. Download the source package by running the following commands on the Cloud9 terminal
 ```
 git clone https://github.com/aws-samples/amazon-honeycode-connect-integration-sample.git
 cd amazon-honeycode-connect-integration-sample
 ```
-> Note: Open **bin/honeycode_connect_lab.js** to view the name of the stack and rename the stack from **HoneycodeConnectLabStack** to say **JohnHoneycodeConnectLab** by adding your first name so it is easier to identify the resources that you create
+> Note: Open **bin/honeycode_connect_lab.js** to view the name of the stack and rename the stack from **HoneycodeConnectLab** to say **JohnHoneycodeConnectLab** by adding your first name so it is easier to identify the resources that you create
 3. Open **lambda/env.json and update the **workbookId** with the value copied from your *Connect Manager* Honeycode app
     * **lambda/env.json**
 4. Run the following commands to start the deployment.
 This will take a few minutes to complete.